aergoio/merkle-bridge/docs/source/contracts.rst

 Deploying a new bridge
 ======================

-Before using the bridge deployer, a config file should be created to register network node connections and validators.
+Before using the bridge deployer, a config file should be created to register network node connections, bridge tempos (anchoring periode and finality) and validators.

 .. image:: images/scratch.png